 The classic surrealist and a father of the movement.
 Classic surrealism explores the subconscious or irrational juxtaposition

 of ideas, objects and images.
 It thrives on a pure and unfiltered flow of ideas and associations from the subconscious.
+Obviously

-directing provocative movies or scenes with absolutely no meaning.
+or scenes with absolutely no meaning.
 He often laughed at critics and viewers who forced a variety of meanings and symbols into his

-he made mostly neo-realist dramas with very slight touches of surrealism, but it's during his final period
+he made mostly neo-realist dramas with very slight touches of surrealism (dreams or magical-realism), but it's during his final period

 of more expensive and interesting works that he shines.
 All these later works eased up on the purely irrational and strange, and explored

 more straightforward plots and ideas mixed with dream sequences and the occasional use of his surreal bag of tricks.
 Rich with sly humor,

 Angel features rich people unable to leave a room and making up excuses for it, The Discreet Charm of the Bourgeoisie features people unable

-to have a meal, politely evading ridiculous interruptions,

-and in his best work, That Obscure Object of Desire, he makes fun of the male's
+to have a meal, politely evading ridiculous interruptions, and in his best work, That Obscure Object of Desire, he makes fun of the male's

 between dreams and reality.
 The major themes in most of his movies are jokes on the hypocrisy and quirks of the bourgeoisie